Something Beautiful (film): Release and promotion

 On March 25, 2025, the film's trailer was released.
 Its excerpts were released, serving as music videos for the album's songs.
 On March 31, 2025, the visual videos for "Prelude" and "Something Beautiful" were released.
 The videos for "End of the World", "More to Lose" and "Easy Lover" were released on April 3, May 9 and May 30, respectively.
 Spotify hosted "An Evening with Miley Cyrus" album listening and film screening event for a limited number of fans in New York City on May 6, 2025.
 The second trailer was released on May 22, 2025.

 The film premiered on June 6, 2025, at the Beacon Theatre in New York City, during the Tribeca Festival.
 It was distributed theatrically by Trafalgar Releasing and Sony Music Vision and shown for one night only, on June 12, in the United States and Canada.
 Another limited one-night engagement took place internationally on June 27.
 It released on Disney+ and Hulu on July 16 in the United States and Canada, and was followed by an international release on July 30.
+On July 31, 2026, the film was released for free in its entirety on Cyrus' YouTube channel.

 Reception

 Critical response

 Varietys Owen Gleiberman wrote that "Cyrus struts and pouts and lets it all out, she throws her body around like a gymnastic weapon, and in a way she throws her beauty around, as though she were trying to sear the power of her erotic presence into our souls".
 According to The Guardians Alexis Petridis, "it has absolutely no plot, not because it's a wilfully confusing exercise in non-linear arthouse cinema, but because it's just a load of pop videos, albeit divided into three "acts" and interspersed with spoken-word interludes.
 A lot of them are straightforward in-studio performances; the rest look like extended perfume commercials...".
 Mary Kassel of Screen Rant acknowledged that Something Beautiful is a well-made project that reflects Miley Cyrus' commitment to her art, but criticized it for lacking "perspective or purpose".
 While the film is "fun" and technically solid, she felt it lacked engaging ideas or memorable moments, ultimately concluding that it "won't make much of an impact."
-Pavel Snapkou from Showbiz by PS praised Cyrus's ambition but said that Something Beautiful "ends up being either a very low-budget music film or a relatively expensive full-length visualiser."
+Pavel Snapkou from Showbiz by PS praised Cyrus's ambition but said that Something Beautiful "ends up being either a very low-budget music film or a relatively expensive full-length visualizer."